 This is the beginning of the end.
 Or at best, a crappy compromise that leaves one with a gnawing sense of unfulfilled longing.
 The relationship turns static, no longer alive, even if it still sports some pleasant features.
 Habit is a worthy adversary, pulling us into the pit of apathy where we think we shouldn’t have to try so hard any more.

 As the marriage rolls along, the two people may come to an agreement, as it were, that seems reasonably satisfactory.
 But somewhere along the way, one of two things will occur.
 One possibility is that one, or both, is going to shift into being aware that they are unsatisfied.
 Then the jig is up.
 For the soul needs to surge ahead.
 It needs to seek and be found.
-No matter how frightened or lazy one is, we are destined to dissolve our separateness.
+No matter how fearful or lazy one is, our destiny is to dissolve our separateness.
 That’s why we’re here.

 This awareness may be open and on the conscious level—although often, the real reason will be ignored—or it might lurk below the surface, hiding in the weeds of the unconscious.
 Either way, it’s going to tip the scales against the temptation to not rock the boat.
 And then someone will get the brilliant idea that maybe with someone new, things would be different.
 Yeah, that’s the ticket.
 Especially if eros makes a new appearance.
 And so we hop from one to next, not understanding what just happened but hoping like heck that eros is going to stick around this time.